vmware-archive/Workshop/Lab10/README.md

-# Lab 10 - Security
+# Lab 10 - Securing Service Endpoints

 >In this lab we will continue to add functionality to the Fortune Teller application.
 In this lab we will learn how to add security to our application.
 We will secure our `Fortune Teller Service` REST endpoints so that you must be authenticated and have `read.fortunes` permissions to access it.
 We will also implement a OAuth2 `Log In` functionality in our `Fortune Teller UI` which uses the Cloud Foundry identity store for authentication and permissions.